 There are lots of yam types, try them all.
 We tend to use either Garnet variety or Sweet Potato variety.
+I was told at our favorite food store that those are the most flavorful.
 Prepare the stainless steel pot as described in the booklet.

 Leave the skin on (if any spots look bad cut them off).
 Cut into big pieces an inch or two across at the thinnest dimension.
-Stick it all in the pot and set to the recommended time (maybe 4 minutes) at high pressure.
+Stick it all in the pot on top of the wire base with perhaps a cup of water.
+Set to the recommended time (6-7 minutes) at high pressure.
 It will start and will shut off once it is done cooking.
 Wait till the pressure has released itself (if in a hurry you could release it yourself).

 Cleaning the pot is really really easy.

 This is where the air-fryer does something great.
 For yams: wash the yams, trim off any questionable spots and, leaving skin on, cut into strips of any length which are under 1/2 inch across.

 For Sunchokes (Jerusalem Artichoke): wash and break or cut into pieces around an inch across (very approximately).

 For Taro Root: (when you can find it) use a peeler to remove the hairy surface and cut into pieces around an inch across (very approximately).
 (This takes a while to do: do it ahead of time, not while in pre-heat).

 Run the air-fryer pre-heat cycle (5 minutes) and while that is running prepair the roots.

 To prepare: place the items in a large bowl.
 Pour on some oil (we use olive oil) but not much.
 With a handy utensil stir up the pieces to get each very lightly coated with oil.

 Add some salt and pepper and paprika, from ordinary salt/pepper/paprika shakers.
 Stir up the pieces.
 Repeat the process till things look coated (of course only the paprika really shows).